Preparation and Characterization of Thin Arsenic Targets for Stacked-Target Experiments: Experimental Arsenic Target Fabrication

 \citet{Fassbender2009:TargFab} provides a brief literature review of stable arsenic electroplating methodologies and presents the experimental approach in detail for effective fabrication by electrodeposition from aqueous solutions, building from the early work of \citet{Menzies1966}.
 Specifically, \citet{Fassbender2009:TargFab} plates arsenic on a titanium metal backing from a solution of As$_2$O$_3$ dissolved in aqueous HCl.

-The \citet{Fassbender2009:TargFab} methodology was adopted for this work but required modification to move from their 3\,mm plating radii, 0.28\,cm$^2$ plating area to targets nearly four times larger for the stacked-target application.
+The \citet{Fassbender2009:TargFab} methodology was adopted for this work but required modification to move from their 3\,mm plating radii (0.28\,cm$^2$ plating area) to targets nearly four times larger for the stacked-target application.

 Consequently, we performed electroplating at Lawrence Berkeley National Laboratory (LBNL) initially using the electrolytic cell pictured in Figure \ref{CellInitial}, powered by a Rigol DP832A DC power supply (max 30\,V, 3\,A, max power output 195\,W).
-The basic cell components included a platinum rode anode, a brass block cathode, and a glass tube (inner diameter 23\,mm, length 10\,cm) to hold plating solution.
+The basic cell components included a platinum rod anode (diameter 1\,mm, length 10\,cm), a brass cathode support block, and a glass tube (inner diameter 23\,mm, length 10\,cm) to hold the plating solution ($\approx$41.5\,mL total available volume).
 All components were contained by a stainless steel base and support meant to hold the assembly in place and create a watertight seal with a nut-and-bolt compression flange.

-The incorporated plating solution contained As$_2$O$_3$ (12.5 g/L) dissolved in aqueous HCl (6M).
+The incorporated plating solution was prepared from As$_2$O$_3$ (12.5 g/L) dissolved in aqueous HCl (6M).
 Total solution volumes of 100\,mL were prepared by stirring the materials at $\approx$50$^\circ$C until clarified.
-A 100\,mL solution could be split into aliquots to satisfy the requirements for 3--5 electroplating experiments.
+Solution aliquots of 20--35\,mL were typically used per electroplating experiment.

-Prior to the cell assembly, Ti foils of 10 and 25 \mmicro m were cut to act as backings for the arsenic electrodeposits.
-For each plating experiment, a Ti foil was carefully cleaned with HCl (6M) and acetone, dried and weighed, and placed on the cathode block beneath a Teflon washer and the glass tube.
+Prior to the cell assembly, Ti foils of 10 and 25\,\si\um\ thickness were cut to act as backings for the arsenic electrodeposits.
+For each plating experiment, a Ti foil was carefully cleaned with HCl (6M) and acetone, dried and weighed, and placed on the brass cathode block beneath a Teflon washer and the glass tube.
 Titanium was an appropriate choice of backing in this application because it is beneficially a proton beam monitor for proton stacked-target work, presents no decay gamma-ray spectroscopy interference from activation with any eventual arsenic residual products, and is insoluble in HCl.

 The cell assembly was then filled with plating solution until the platinum anode was immersed less than 1\,cm into the solution.
 The anode was further kept electrically isolated from the plating cell by a Teflon thermocouple adapter (inner diameter 1\,cm), which also acted to allow gases produced during electroplating (H$_2$, AsH$_3$) to be vented from the cell and avoid any potential pressure buildup.